-Persons of different generations will be allocated separate bedrooms.
+Persons of different generations (other than spouses) will be allocated separate bedrooms.

 Foster children will be included in determining unit size only if they will be in the unit for more than 30 days.

 Live-in aides will be allocated a separate bedroom.